James R. Carty

 The decision is reported at 543 U.S. 426, 125 S. Ct.
 826, 160 L. Ed.
 2d 859 (2005).
 The case involved the federal tax treatment, to an employment discrimination and civil rights discrimination plaintiff, of the attorney contingent fee portion of a recovery.
 Although the government prevailed in the Supreme Court, the President, a week before oral argument, signed into law changes in the Internal Revenue Code granting relief to taxpayers on this issue.

-Jim earned his J.D., summa cum laude, from The John Marshall Law School in Chicago (2001), where he graduated second in a class of 207 students.
+Jim earned his J.D., summa cum laude, from University of Illinois Chicago Law School (2001), where he graduated second in a class of 207 students.
 He also earned an M.B.A in Finance from the Keller Graduate School of Management (1998), and a B.A. from Marquette University (1993).
 While in law school, Jim served as a judicial extern to the Hon.
 Charles R. Norgle, Sr., of the United States District Court for the Northern District of Illinois.

 Before moving to Southern California, Jim practiced with Mayer Brown in Chicago, in its tax controversy group.
 Jim also practiced with Cotkin & Collins in Los Angeles, where his practice focused on insurance coverage (primarily on behalf of policyholders), reinsurance, professional liability, and appellate.
 Jim is a member of the State Bars of California and Illinois, the U.S. Court of Appeals for the Sixth Circuit, and the U.S. District Court for the Central District of California.

 Notable cases Jim has litigated include: